haiwera-silk-cd/magento-devdocs/guides/v2.2/howdoi/php/php_clear-dirs.md

   	<li>This topic is not comprehensive.
 Please help us improve it by clicking <strong>Edit this page on GitHub</strong> at the top of this page.
 Watch this page for updates.</li></ul>
 </div>

-When you're developing Magento components (modules, themes, and language packages), the following directories contain temporary or generated files you can clear periodically:
+When you're developing Magento组件 (modules, themes, and language packages), the following directories contain temporary or generated files you can clear periodically:

 <table>
 	<col width="25%">